-Technology has opposing effects on jobs.
-It facilitates automation, creating fewer and less motivating middle-skill jobs.
+Technology facilitates automation of routine tasks, creating fewer and less motivating middle-skill jobs.
 Conversely, it complements social and innovation tasks, creating more interesting low- and high-skill jobs.
-This causes labor market polarization, “hollowing out” demand for middle-skill jobs, and increasing wage inequality.
-Some claim that computers will soon replace many workers as artificial intelligence advances.
+This causes polarization, “hollowing out” demand for middle-skill workers and increasing wage inequality.
+Some claim that computers will soon replace many workers as AI advances.
 Others are skeptical, as previous technological advances did not cause mass unemployment, and the extent of automation has always fallen short of initial predictions.
 Policymakers have a crucial role in controlling the pace of automation to avoid inefficient investment, smoothing transitions for displaced workers, and fostering education and training that help workers adapt to change.

 Since at least the Luddite movement of 1811–1816, the effects of new technology on jobs and employment have generated great controversy.
-In the last few decades, enormous improvements in information and telecommunications technologies (ICT) have had dramatic effects, benefiting some workers, but eliminating others’ jobs.
+In the last few decades, enormous improvements in information and communications technologies (ICT) have had dramatic effects, which have benefitted some workers but eliminated the jobs of others.

-The current debate focuses on two issues: How far, and how fast, will job automation proceed?
-Recent advances in artificial intelligence methods are pushing past previous limits on the types of tasks that can be automated.
+The current debate focuses on how far, and how fast, job automation will proceed.
+Recent advances in Artificial Intelligence (AI) methods are pushing past previous limits on the types of tasks that can be automated.
 Machines increasingly perform cognitive tasks, use natural language, and have greater dexterity and mobility.
-Some observers claim a high fraction of jobs are at risk of being automated, including high-skill jobs for the first time, potentially leading to large-scale unemployment.
+Some observers claim that a high fraction of jobs is at risk of being automated, including high-skill jobs for the first time, potentially leading to large-scale unemployment.
 Others are more skeptical, noting barriers to technological advancement and implementation, and pointing out that labor markets have always managed to absorb new technologies in the past, in large part because new technology creates new opportunities.